Ready to say goodbye to debt for good? Learn More

 What Happens After a Repossession in Illinois?

-After your lender takes possession of the vehicle, it will be sold at a public auction.
+After your lender takes your vehicle, it will be usually sold at a public auction.
 The notice that you receive after your car is repossessed will give you the details of the auction.
 You have a right to purchase the car up until the auction.

 If someone purchases the car for less than what you owe you have to pay the balance that remains after the sale.
 This balance is known as the deficiency balance.
 If your loan is upside-down, which means you owe more than the car is worth, you’re likely to have a high deficiency balance.